opensearch-project/documentation-website/_dashboards/dashboard/index.md

 - The **time filter** (E) lets you customize the time and date.
 - The **panel** (F) allows you to add existing visualizations to the dashboard or create new ones for the dashboard.

+## Definitions

+Learn some useful terminology for working with OpenSearch Dashboards and the **Dashboard** application.

+- _Dashboards_ is the abbreviated proper name for OpenSearch Dashboards.
+OpenSearch Dashboards is an open-source visualization tool designed to work with OpenSearch.
+- _Dashboard_ is the application in OpenSearch Dashboards that is used to track, analyze, and display data at a glance.
+- _dashboard_ or _dashboards_ refer to common names for a tool used to visually display data.
-_Panel_ is a term used to refer to a visualization displayed on a dashboard.
+- _Panel_ is a term used to refer to a visualization displayed on a dashboard.
 The terms _panel_ and _visualization_ may be used interchangeably throughout this and other Dashboard-related documentation.

+The following tutorial assumes you're either using your existing installation of OpenSearch Dashboards or using the [OpenSearch playground](https://playground.opensearch.org/app/home#/).
+Depending on which one you use, certain capabilities aren't available.
+For example, sample datasets may not be in your existing installation and saving a dashboard isn't an option in the playground.
 {: .note}

 ## Creating a dashboard and adding an existing visualization